fstirlitz/luaparse/README.md

 - Figure out what we reliably can expose
 - Optimize hot functions
 - Finish all @TODO in code.
-- Manually check the new yueliang test suite.

 #### 0.2